Wary New York subway riders carry on amid virus concerns

 “When we’re all packed like sardines at rush hour, you’re really close to your fellow New Yorkers.
 We’d like people, if they’re sick, not even to be in that situation,” he said.

-The MTA, which operates the city’s subways and buses in addition to the Long Island Rail Road and MetroNorth suburban rail systems, has accelerated its cleaning operations to disinfect several hundred subway and rail stations and thousands of buses, subway and train cars.
+The MTA is the nation’s largest transit system and operates the city’s subways and buses in addition to the Long Island Rail Road and MetroNorth rail systems stretching to the tip of Long Island and north to New Haven, Connecticut.
+The agency has accelerated its cleaning operations to disinfect several hundred subway and rail stations and thousands of buses, subway and train cars.

 MTA chairman and CEO Pat Foye said Monday that over the weekend more than 4,000 subway cars, 2,500 trains and 5,300 buses were cleaned.